ENG517/Procedure/morrisb/Morris-Sharing-Screen-in-Teams.md

 ## Process Steps
 1. Log into Microsoft Teams

 2. Open an existing meeting link or create a Teams meeting

 **Note:** To create a Teams meeting to test this process:
 a.
 Open your Microsoft Outlook Calendar and select New meeting.

 3. Once the meeting is active, find the button located at the right hand side of the screen that shows a square with an upward facing arrow.

-4. Click the button
+4. Click the button.

-5. Click on share whole screen option
+5. Click on share whole screen option.

 6. You should see a red outline around your screen indicating you are sharing with those on the Teams meeting.

 7. Use the Stop Sharing red button in the tools to stop sharing your screen.

 **Note:** You can also share sound from your computer while sharing your screen.
 To share sound: